About

 • Topical Treatments

-Products like fipronil, selamectin, or imidacloprid are commonly used by our vets to treat and remove fleas, ticks, and mites.
+Products like with active ingredients that remove fleas, ticks, and mites are commonly used by our vets.
 These medications are applied to your dog’s skin, where they spread across the body, killing external parasites on contact.

 Usually, there are two common types of topical treatments.
 Spot-on treatments and shampoos.
 Spot-on treatments usually involve ointments that are applied on the back of your dog’s neck and between its shoulder blades.
 This is to prevent your dog from licking the preventive treatment.
 Treatments like these usually need a regular schedule to provide a consistent protective barrier for your dog.